UEFA Euro 1992: Summary

 Seven of the eight teams had to qualify for the final stage; Sweden qualified automatically as hosts of the event.
 The Soviet Union qualified for the final tournament shortly before the break-up of the country, and took part in the tournament under the banner of the Commonwealth of Independent States (CIS), before the former Soviet republics formed their own national teams after the competition.
 The CIS team represented the following former Soviet nations: Russia, Ukraine, Belarus, Kazakhstan, Uzbekistan, Turkmenistan, Kyrgyzstan, Armenia, Azerbaijan, Moldova, and Tajikistan.
 Four out of 15 ex-republics were not members of the CIS: Estonia, Latvia and Lithuania did not send their players; Georgia was not a member of the CIS at the time, but Georgian Kakhaber Tskhadadze was a part of the squad.

 Originally, Yugoslavia qualified for the final stage and were about to participate as FR Yugoslavia, but due to the Yugoslav Wars, the team was disqualified and Denmark, as the runners-up from Yugoslavia's qualifying group, was invited to take part instead.
-After a draw with England and a loss to host nation Sweden, Denmark beat France in their final group match to qualify for the semi-finals, where they would face the reigning European champions, the Netherlands.
-Denmark led 2–1 going into the last five minutes, but a Frank Rijkaard equaliser meant the game went to a penalty shoot-out; Danish goalkeeper Peter Schmeichel saved Marco van Basten's kick, giving Denmark a 5–4 win on penalties and a place in the final against reigning world champions Germany.
+After a draw with England and a loss to host nation Sweden, Denmark beat France in their final group match to qualify for the semi-finals, where they faced the reigning European champions, the Netherlands.
+Denmark led 2–1 going into the last five minutes, but a Frank Rijkaard equaliser meant the game went to a penalty shoot-out; Danish goalkeeper Peter Schmeichel saved Marco van Basten's kick, giving Denmark a 5–4 win on penalties and a place in the final against the reigning world champions, Germany.
 Denmark won the final 2–0 with goals from John Jensen and Kim Vilfort in either half to claim their first European title.

 Qualification

-Scotland and the hosts Sweden made their debuts despite having already made many appeareances at the World Cup.
-France qualified for the first Euro in which they are not the hosts.
-They played after missing out the previous tournament.
+Scotland and the hosts Sweden made their respective debuts despite having already made many appearances at the World Cup.
+France qualified for the first Euro in which they were not the hosts.
+They played after missing the previous tournament.

-As of 2020, this is the last time the Czech Republic (then Czechoslovakia), Italy, Portugal and Spain failed to qualify for the European Championship finals.
+As of 2024, this was the last time that the Czech Republic (then Czechoslovakia), Italy, Portugal, and Spain failed to qualify for the European Championship finals.

 Qualified teams

 Final draw

 The draw for the final tournament took place on 17 January 1992 in Gothenburg.
 Only two teams were seeded: Sweden (as hosts) and the Netherlands (as holders).
 The remaining six teams were all unseeded and could be drawn in any group.
 Months after the draw, Yugoslavia was banned from participating and replaced by Denmark, which had come second in the qualifying group.

 In the draw procedure, the unseeded teams were drawn one by one.
-The first two were placed in position 4 of each group, the next two in position 3, and the last 2 in position 2.
+The first two were placed in position 4 of each group, the next two in position 3, and the last two in position 2.
 The two seeded teams were then drawn and placed consecutively into position 1 of the groups.

 The draw resulted in the following groups: